-7.8.
-Community questions and submissions
+7. Community questions and submissions

-7.1.8.1.
+7.1.
 Open Forum and Questions Of Council Time To Be Held

 - (1) The Council will hold Open Forum and Questions of Council Time for up to 30 minutes duration at the beginning of each Scheduled Meeting to allow public submissions and questions of Council.
-Extension of time may be granted by resolution of Council. - (2) Open Forum is an opportunity for the general public to present to Council on a matter listed on the Agenda or any other matter. - (3) Questions of Council are an opportunity for the general public to submit a question prior to the Scheduled Meeting and receive a response from Council in the Questions of Council time. - (3)(4) If the meeting is to be held in face to face or a single electronic or hybrid/parallel format then the general public will follow the set procedures to submit a question or petition. - (4)(5) Council meetings are recorded and broadcasted to the public; this includes community questions and submissions.
+Extension of time may be granted by resolution of Council. - (2) Open Forum is an opportunity for the general public to present to Council on a matter listed on the Agenda or any other matter. - (3) Questions of Council are an opportunity for the general public to submit a question prior to the Scheduled Meeting and receive a response from Council in the Questions of Council time. - (4) Council meetings are recorded and broadcasted to the public; this includes community questions and submissions.